Yusufss4/doubly-linked-list-java/README.md

    - This updates the `head` and `tail` to reflect the reversed list.

 ### Visualization

-Certainly!
-I'd be happy to provide a step-by-step visualization of the `reverseAll` function.
-We'll use an example doubly linked list with elements `[1, 2, 3]` to illustrate how the function reverses the list.

 ---

 ## Initial State of the List